 - Once you get success, allow other users also to MonTel.

-- But if in case you won’t get the success, don’t forget to restore CLIENT32.MDB (or whatever it’s named) from your backup copy.
-After this you can delete PROB.mdb.
+- But if in case you don’t get the success, don’t forget to restore CLIENT32.MDB (or whatever it’s named) from your backup copy.
+After this, you can delete PROB.mdb.

-Second most opted solution of fixing corrupt Access Database is importing data from corrupt Access Database to new one.
-Though this step doesn’t repair up your corrupt Access Database but one can easily recover corrupt Access database data with this.
-So, here are the following steps that you need to follow.
+Another most opted solution to repair the Access Database is importing data from corrupt Access Database to the new one.
+So, here are the steps that you need to follow.

 Step 1: At first, open the Microsoft Access on your PC.

-Step 2: on the right hand side pane, tap to the option of “create new database” files.
-Assign name for the file and choose the location.
+Step 2: on the right-hand side pane, tap on the option of “create new database” files.
+Assign a name for the file and choose the location.
 Tap to the Create option to create the new database.

-Step 4: To import Access database tap to the Access option.
+Step 4: To import the Access database tap to the Access option.

-Step 5: You will see a get external data Access Database window is get opened on your screen.
+Step 5: You will see a get external data Access Database window opened on your screen.

-On the opened dialog box of File Open, browse access database files and select it by clicking.
-Tap to the Open option to make conformation for the selected items.
+Step 6: On the opened dialog box of File Open, browse access database files and select it by clicking.
+Tap to the Open option to make confirmation for the selected items.

-.ldb/.laccdb file is mainly used to find which records is been locked in shared database and by whom.
-If database is open for shared usage then the .ldb/.laccdb file automatically gets created having the same name as that of corresponding database (.mdb/.accdb).
+.ldb/.laccdb file is mainly used to find which records have been locked in a shared database and by whom.
+If the database is open for shared usage then the .ldb/.laccdb file automatically gets created having the same name as that of the corresponding database (.mdb/.accdb).

-Delete the .ldb/.laccdb file is it is present but before that close the corresponding .mdb/.accdb file.
+Delete the .ldb/.laccdb file if it is present but before that close the corresponding .mdb/.accdb file.

 How about an example,

-Suppose, that if you open the sample database Northwind.mdb for shared use in C:\Msoffice\Access folder, then it will automatically create a file named Northwind.ldb in the same folder.
-Well this .LDB file automatically gets deleted when the last user quit the database with these two exceptions:
+Suppose, that you open the sample database Northwind.mdb for shared use in C:\Msoffice\Access folder, then it will automatically create a file named Northwind.ldb in the same folder.
+Well, this .ldb file automatically gets deleted when the last user quits the database with these two exceptions:

-- When the last user don’t have permission of folder deletion that is having .mdb file
+- When the last user doesn’t have permission for folder deletion, having .mdb file